aihpi/ragsst/README.md

 ### Installation

-Download or clone the repository
+Download or clone the repository.

 On bash, you can run the following installation script: